Catholic Church and Nazi Germany during World War II: Eastern Europe

-Hungary joined the Axis Powers in 1940.
-Its leader, Admiral Miklós Horthy later wavered in support for the Nazi alliance.
-The Nazis occupied Hungary in March 1944, soon after Horthy, under significant pressure from the church and diplomatic community, had halted the deportations of Hungarian Jews.
-In October, they installed a pro-Nazi Arrow Cross Dictatorship.
+Hungary joined the Axis powers in 1940.
+Its leader, Admiral Miklós Horthy, later wavered in support for the alliance.
+Germany occupied Hungary in March 1944, soon after Horthy, under significant pressure from the church and the diplomatic community, had halted the deportations of Hungarian Jews.
+In October, it installed a pro-German Arrow Cross dictatorship.

-After Germany's 1935 Nuremberg Laws were promulgated, copycat legislation had followed in much of Europe.
-Catholic priests and bishops in western Europe were not active in parliaments that established antisemitic legislation, but in eastern Europe they were.
-The Arrow Cross, Hungary's far-right antisemitic political organisation, was supported by individual priests, and bishops, such as József Grősz, who was promoted in 1943 by Pius XII to the bishopric of Kalocsa.
-Cardinal Jusztinián György Serédi and Bishop Gyula Glattfelder who served in Hungary's Upper Chamber of Parliament, voted in favour of antisemitic legislation first passed in 1938.
+After Germany's 1935 Nuremberg Laws were promulgated, similar legislation had followed in much of the rest if Europe.
+Catholic priests and bishops in Western Europe were not active in parliaments that established anti-Semitic legislation, unlike in Eastern Europe.
+The Arrow Cross, Hungary's far-right anti-Semitic political organisation, was supported by individual priests, and bishops, such as József Grősz, who was promoted in 1943 by Pius XII to the bishopric of Kalocsa.
+Cardinal Jusztinián György Serédi and Bishop Gyula Glattfelder, who served in Hungary's House of Magnates, the upper chamber of the Hungarian Parliament, voted in favour of anti-Semitic legislation, which was first passed in 1938.
 Serédi later spoke out against the Nazi persecution of Hungary's Jews.
 The antisemitic laws placed economic and social restrictions on Jews; during World War II they evolved into initiatives to expel Jews from Hungary.
-Margit Slachta, a nun and Hungary's first woman Member of Parliament, spoke against the antisemitic laws.
-Following the October 1944 Arrow Cross takeover, Bishop Vilmos Apor (who had been an active protester against the mistreatment of the Jews), together with other senior clergy including József Mindszenty, drafted a memorandum of protest against the Arrow Cross government.
+Margit Slachta, a nun and the first female member of the Hungarian Parliament, spoke against the antis--Semitic laws.
+After the October 1944 Arrow Cross takeover, Bishop Vilmos Apor, who had been an active protester against the mistreatment of the Jews, together with other senior clergy including József Mindszenty, drafted a memorandum of protest against the Arrow Cross government.